common-fate/docs-archive/docs/granted/recipes/access-requests.md

 # Using Granted Approvals for requesting access

-#### Prerequisite
+## Prerequisites

 For this recipe, you'll need [Granted Approvals Configured](/approvals/introduction).

 You can use Granted to request access to roles through Granted Approvals.
 Internally, we use AWS [credential_process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) to source credentials through Granted CLI.